RFK Jr. defends his health agenda and Trump's proposed budget cuts in hearing

 "We're ending the era of federal policies that fueled the chronic disease epidemic and replacing them with policies that put the health of Americans first," Kennedy declared in his opening remarks to the committee.

-During testimony, Kennedy also took questions about the Trump administration's proposal to cut his agency's budget in the coming fiscal year by close to $16 billion, which would amount to a 12.5% cut from last year.

-Kennedy received a mostly warm reception from Republicans on the committee who asked him how his agency is handling fraud at the Centers for Medicare and Medicaid Services, rural health care and other issues of interest in their districts.

-Meanwhile, Democrats took the opportunity to grill Kennedy on the upsurge in vaccine-preventable diseases, such as measles, under his watch and the weakening of the childhood vaccine schedule.
-(Kennedy's efforts to overhaul the vaccine schedule is currently blocked by the courts.)
+Democrats took the opportunity to grill Kennedy on many issues, including on the upsurge in vaccine-preventable diseases, such as measles, and attempts to weaken the childhood vaccine schedule (currently blocked by the courts).
+They also questioned him on proposed cuts to his agency's budget.

+The Trump administration hopes to decrease the HHS' budget in the coming fiscal year by close to $16 billion, which would amount to a 12.5% cut from last year.

 Sánchez went on to press Kennedy about his priorities, including the CDC's decision to end a public awareness campaign to promote the flu vaccine.
 NPR first reported on that decision in February 2025.